 How can you prevent fecal incontinence?

 There are many causes that you can’t prevent other than by seeing your doctor regularly in order to help you stay as healthy as possible.
 Be doing this, you might avoid a stroke or other damage that can make fecal incontinence more likely.
-However, just improving your diet, exercising, and keep regular bowel habits can reduce constipation, so that is something to consider on your own.
-People with severe constipation should discuss this with their doctor and to find an acceptable solution.
+However, just improving your diet, exercising, and keeping regular bowel habits can reduce constipation so that is something to consider on your own.
+People with severe constipation should discuss this with their doctor to find an acceptable solution.

 Should you experience fecal incontinence, joining a support group could be helpful to deal with the emotional issues that can surface as you learn to cope with this change in your life.